Lord Shiva Parvati Marriage: A Mythological Tale

 Later, Lord Shiva brought Kamadeva back to life.
 However, Kamadeva can be seen only by the eyes of Rati and no one else.
 It is also said that Kamadeva was to be incarnated as the son of Lord Krishna and Rukmini as Pardyumna, where he would unite with Rati.

-The significance of Shiva and Parvathi marriages in Hindu mythology
+The significance of Parvati Lord Shiva marriage in Hindu mythology

-The holy story of Shiva and Parvati is a reminder of the truth that Lord Shiva is not a simple human being but a primal figure who is one with the universe.
+The holy story of Maa Parvati Lord Shiva is a reminder of the truth that Nataraja is not a simple human being but a primal figure who is one with the universe.
 Goddess Parvati is the primordial mother and the source of all power, energy, harmony, love, and devotion.

 Their marriage also signifies the union of pure consciousness, detachment, and destruction, i.e., Lord Shiva and Shakti; nurture; and creativity, i.e., Goddess Parvati.